Ladanakonechna/ln-website/_posts/2024-10-04-Modernism_Ukraine_Courtauld.md

 Chaired by Dr Klara Kemp-Welch, The Courtauld
 <br>
 <br>
-Lada Nakonechna, documenta Institute and University of Kassel, ‘Directions of Modernist Pedagogy: The 1920s at the Kyiv Art Institut’.<br>
+Lada Nakonechna, documenta Institut and University of Kassel, ‘Directions of Modernist Pedagogy: The 1920s at the Kyiv Art Institut’.<br>
 Polina Baitsym, Central European University, Budapest/Vienna, ‘Suspensions in Island Time: ARWM and the Nenets’ Encounters on the Arctic Circle’.<br>